 Printing without a newline (a print statement followed by a comma) is

-no longer supported by the convertor to Verilog.
+no longer supported by the converter to Verilog.
 This is done to be

-compatible with the convertor to VHDL.
+compatible with the converter to VHDL.
 Currently, the VHDL solution

 std.textio and this implies that printing without a